pkosurilab/BellaVista/README.md

 > To reproduce the same colors every time you launch Bella Vista, refer to the [figure guide](https://bellavista.readthedocs.io/en/latest/figure_guide.html) on the documentation website.
 <br/>

-For an exact reproduction of the two screenshots above, please refer to the figure guide: [Reproducing sample figures (Xenium)](https://bellavista.readthedocs.io/en/latest/figure_guide.html#reproducing-sample-figures-xenium) on the documentation website.
+For an exact reproduction of the screenshots above, please refer to the figure guide: [Reproducing sample figures (Xenium)](https://bellavista.readthedocs.io/en/latest/figure_guide.html#reproducing-sample-figures-xenium) on the documentation website.

 ### To run Bella Vista with your own data, refer to the tutorials on the [documentation website](https://bellavista.readthedocs.io/en/latest/tutorials.html).